webmafia/fluentlog-php/README.md

 ```

 ## Error handler
-There is also a method on the logger that registers an error handler, that will catch and handle any error (fatals, uncatched exceptions, syntax errors, etc).
+There is als (since v0.4.0) a method on the logger that registers an error handler, that will catch and handle any error (fatals, uncatched exceptions, syntax errors, etc).
 Remember to call the method _as early as possible_ in your application, as it won't catch any error that occurs before registration.
 ```php
 <?php